Hoài Linh: Accusations of 'Holding' Charity Funds

-fter calling for donations to support people affected by the 2020 Central Vietnam floods, Hoài Linh received a total of over 14 billion VND transferred to his account.
+After calling for donations to support people affected by the 2020 Central Vietnam floods, Hoài Linh received a total of over 14 billion VND transferred to his account.
 However, by the end of May 2021, following a controversial incident with Nguyễn Phương Hằng, it was discovered that Hoài Linh had not yet transferred these funds to the local areas in need of charitable assistance.

 On the morning of May 24th, artist Hoài Linh officially admitted that, up to that point, the amount of money donated to support Central Vietnam from October 2020 was not over 13 billion VND, but rather over 14.67 billion VND.
 He stated that the reason for the delay in delivering the funds to the people of Central Vietnam was due to the impact of the escalating pandemic situation.

 This further fueled public skepticism, as during the preceding period, specifically on January 19th and April 8, 2021, Hoài Linh still participated in charitable programs with Vina Acecook Company, the Mì Hảo Hảo brand, and the Vietnam Children's Fund, donating over 1,000 gifts to disadvantaged children in the two provinces of Điện Biên and Lai Châu.

 Amidst a consumer boycott in Vietnam against products featuring Hoài Linh, following scandals related to charity funds, Shopee and Nutifood simultaneously removed all images of Hoài Linh from their advertising campaigns, stating that it was 'to avoid any unwanted situations.

 On June 5, 2021, Hoài Linh posted a video explaining his charitable fundraising activities to support the Central Vietnam flood victims in 2020.
 He acknowledged that his actions had caused public outrage and issued an apology.
 Previously, on May 24th, in a video explaining the delay in delivering over 13 billion VND in aid to Central Vietnam, Hoài Linh asserted that he would not trade his 30-year career and the public's affection for that amount of money.

 On September 22nd, the Investigative Police Department of Ho Chi Minh City Police announced that they had received complaints from Hoài Linh, Đàm Vĩnh Hưng, Vy Oanh, and several other artists against Nguyễn Phương Hằng, concerning issues related to the defamation of public figures.
 On December 22nd, the Investigative Police Department of Ho Chi Minh City Police concluded that Hoài Linh did not show any signs of embezzling charity funds and decided not to initiate a criminal case.